SteinarVrenne/school_imt3501/task2/source/pages/02_Misuse_Case_Scenarious.rst

        "T11", "Incorrect modification in EHR might affect further actions in the organization."
        "T12", "An older more vulnerable page or version of the web application is not properly removed from the internet after an application upgrade and gets exploited."
        "T07", "Patient vitals is modified/updated incorrectly, resulting in the patient data having an incorrect state."
-       "T13", "The web application has client-side vulnerabilities that gets exploited and thus changes the site's visual apperance or behavior."
+       "T13", "The web application has client-side vulnerabilities that might be used to perform abnormal or abusive activity."
        "T15", "The webserver is inaccessible because of too many incoming requests."
        "T16", "Third party software experiences downtime that causes lack of functionality in the system."
        "T18", "Users are not able to use the web application in emergency situations because of system downtime."
        "T20", "A healthcare worker has his or hers authenticative data stolen through phishing emails."
        "T21", "A social worker or family member is not able to authenticate during an emergency situation because of system bugs."
-       "T23", "A system user has unauthorized access to confidential patient information."
+       "T23", "Any system user has unauthorized access to confidential patient information."
        "T26", "A social worker's access to patient information is not terminated once the relationship has ended."
        "T28", "Healthcare worker denies accessing unauthorized information about other patients."

 Register new patient / healthcare worker
 """"""""""""""""""""""""""""""""""""""""

 .. csv-table::
   :header: **Threat ID**, **Threat**
   :widths: 15, 40

        "T10", "Inconsistency in configuration data leads to the system not functioning as intended."
        "T15", "The webserver is inaccessible because of too many incoming requests."